 February of this year marks 100 years of Grand Canyon National Park.
 Although the Grand Canyon has a vast cultural history that reaches far beyond 100 years, this Centennial Celebration recognizes the years since it was first named a National Park.

-The Park is also a UNESCO World Heritage Site and attracts 6 million visitors each year from around the world.
-Overwhelming visitors with its enormity, unique rock formations, and serene beauty, this incredible natural wonder is 277 river miles long, 18 miles wide, a mile deep, and can be enjoyed from the North Rim or the South Rim.
+The Park is a UNESCO World Heritage Site and attracts 6 million visitors each year from around the world.
+Overwhelming visitors with its enormity, unique rock formations and serene beauty, this incredible natural wonder is 277 river miles long, 18 miles wide and a mile deep.
+It can be enjoyed from the North Rim, South Rim or West Rim.

-- The Desert View Cultural Demonstrators are members of the 11 tribes traditionally associated with the canyon.
+The Desert View Cultural Demonstrators are members of the 11 tribes traditionally associated with the canyon.
 As the original stewards of natural resources, American Indians conduct demonstrations that allow visitors to interact with and learn about their cultures firsthand and also do traditional crafts.

-- The Splendor and Spectacle Exhibit is running all year until September in the NAU Cline Library in Flagstaff, Arizona.
+The Splendor and Spectacle Exhibit is running all year until September in the NAU Cline Library in Flagstaff, Arizona.
 This exhibit, in conjunction with the National Park Museum Collections, presents archives of thousands of physical items that are related to the canyon and the Colorado River.

-Click here to check out Part 2 of this article for a list of centennial celebration events by month.
+Click here to see a list of Grand Canyon National Park 2019 Centennial events by month.